How to Start Plant Seeds Indoors

 Container pots - These can be made of plastic, cardboard, ceramic, wood and shaped newspaper.
 Organic seedling pots can be made out of newspaper and shaped using small models as a mold.
 Fold newspaper to two or three times the thickness and line the inside of a small container, such as a tuna can or candle holder.
 The molded paper becomes the seedling pots.
 Because they are biodegradable, they can be transplanted directly into the garden.

 Plastic single-serving yogurt cups with holes punctured in the bottom are handy for starting seeds.
 Also, plastic inserts from cookie packaging, egg cartons, and actual seedling trays and flower pots can be used.
 Be sure to put holes for drainage in the bottoms.
 A four-inch pot can hold up to 20 seeds.

 Sowing the seeds - Fill the containers with dampened soil mix two to three inches deep.
 Plant seeds 1/8 to 1/4 inch deep covered with soil.
 Label each container, pot and tray with the plant's name.
-Cover all of the containers with enough clear plastic or clear bags to hold in moisture.
+Cover all of the containers with enough clear plastic to hold in moisture.